juergen-holtz/taskManager/README.md

-# taskManager
+# Task Manager
-Shows running services / processes on the z/OS Sysplex Served by Zowe
+Shows running address spaces and processes on the z/OS system served by Zowe.